 Learn How E.T.H.
-Cargo Services Became a Digital Freight Forwarder Using Descartes Solutions
+Cargo Services Implemented Digital Freight Forwarding Using Descartes Solutions

 Challenge: Expanded Services Requires Automation

 E.T.H.
-Cargo Services has been a family owned and operated business since it was founded in 2001 with just a few employees.
+Cargo Services has been a family owned and operated business since its founding in 2001.
 As a smaller freight forwarder on the island of Puerto Rico, the company’s niche has always been its dedication to customer service.
 Decades ago, as E.T.H. expanded from air freight to ocean cargo, the company sought a tool to facilitate tariff management for Federal Maritime Commission (FMC) compliance.
-Over the last 10 years, as the company continued to diversify its services, E.T.H. wanted a technology partner not only to support ongoing growth and modernization, but to also drive the productivity gains and cost-savings necessary to maintain the service excellence its customers had come to expect.
+Over the last 10 years, as its services continued to diversify, E.T.H. wanted a technology partner not only to support ongoing growth and modernization, but to also drive the productivity gains and cost-savings necessary to maintain the service excellence its customers had come to expect.

 “Descartes has been a knowledgeable long-term partner as we have digitized operations to grow, enhance customer service, improve productivity and realize cost-savings.
 Descartes’ solutions have helped us to expedite customs declarations for ocean cargo, simplify security filings for the import and export of goods from different jurisdictions, effectively analyze shipping patterns to find new sales opportunities, and automate rate management.”--Sascha Herzig, President E.T.H.
 Cargo Services